 This book is one of the earliest dated volumes in the rare book collection at the George Marshall Medical Museum.
+Dated 1765, it contains chapters on the female anatomy and of natural and unnatural births.

 Traditionally, midwives delivered all babies.
 Like barber-surgeons, they had no formal education, but instead gained experience by working with experienced practitioners.
 They worked alone, travelling to each expectant mother's home, and stopping in the house after the birth.
 Midwives had a legal responsibility to witness births.
 As women, they were only allowed to deliver so-called natural births, and if there was any kind of unusual activity they would have to call for a doctor or surgeon to assist.